crabmusket/haskell-simple-concurrency/src/tutorial.md

 > The [slave-thread](https://hackage.haskell.org/package/slave-thread) library addresses this, but I didn't want to introduce any additional dependencies into the code.
 > Suggestions welcomed.

+Critically, after waiting, the `killer` puts the value `Nothing` into the `result`.
+This, combined with the use of `Just` in the `waiter`, are that makes the return type `Maybe a`, without needing to pass `MVar (Maybe a)`s into the function.

 Finally, the `takeMVar result` blocks until either the timeout happens, or one of the actual values appears.
 So, running our demo program, we see that unfortunately we time out both times:

     $ runhaskell Ex6Timeouts.hs